ngimb64/Backup-Buddy/README.md

 > Example:<br>
 > python3 setup.py "venv name"

-- Once virtual env is built traverse to the Scripts directory in the environment folder just created.
+- Once virtual env is built move to the Scripts directory in the environment folder just created.
 - In the Scripts directory, execute the "activate" script to activate the virtual environment.

 ## Purpose